UCSD-ECEMAE-148/Markdown-Instructions/30-UCSD Robocar Jetson Nano Configuration/30-UCSD Robocar Jetson Nano Configuration.md

 ### Fan Configuration

 Our Jetson Nano's are outfitted with a heat sink and fan for cooling.
-However, we have to configure some files to get it operating
+The image should come pre-loaded with the fan drivers, but if the fan is not spinning here are the steps to download the drivers.

 1) Enter the projects directory from the home directory ```cd ~/projects```.
 If a projects folder doesn't exist, make one in the home directory: ```cd``` to go to the home directory, then ```mkdir projects``` to create a directory named "projects", then enter the new directory ```cd projects```.
 2) In ~/projects, enter ```git clone https://github.com/Pyrestone/jetson-fan-ctl.git```.
 This clones the github repository "jetson-fan-ctl" into your projects directory.